Join us as we learn about how people from every walk of life use project management to manage projects in a number of different industries.

 Speakers share stories about what they were like as kids, what they wanted to be when they grew up (if they knew), what they are doing now and how they got there.

-In addition to the Self Driving Car project, and as with all of our speakers Takei will also talk about what he was like as a child, what he wanted to be when he grew up (if he knew), what he’s doing now and how he got there.
+In addition to the Self Driving Car project and Japan, and as with all of our speakers Takeo shared what he was like as a child, what he wanted to be when he grew up (if he knew), what he’s doing now and how he got there.

 - To help our kids see how professionals are actually using the same skills and tools they are learning to implement the project management and leadership skills they’ve learn to plan, manage and monitor their projects;

 - To see people who do and don’t look like them use the same skills they are learning and to help make those skills more relatable;

 - To help see how things that can seem so technical be relatable;

 - To expose and teach the kids about diversity in terms of various industries, occupations, disciplines, cultures, countries and thoughts;